INTEGRATED STEM EDUCATION RESEARCH CENTER

 Email: marisak@clemson.edu

 Dr. Marisa Orr is an Assistant Professor of Engineering and Science Education with a joint appointment in Mechanical Engineering at Clemson University.
-She received an NSF CAREER Award while working at Louisiana Tech 2012-2016 and continues to collaborate with many ISERC members.
-Dr. Orr earned her Ph.D. in Mechanical Engineering and a Certificate of Engineering and Science Education at Clemson University and spent two years as a postdoc in the School of Engineering Education at Purdue University.
-Her current research focuses on understanding and enhancing the ways that students make decisions about their major and daily study habits from the perspective of self-regulated decision-making theory, as well as using institutional data to study student curricular progress and pathways.
-She is particularly interested in the way that these pathways vary by race, gender, socioeconomic status, and engineering discipline.
+She received an NSF CAREER Award while working at Louisiana Tech from 2012 to 2016 and continues collaborating with many ISERC members.
+Dr. Orr earned her Ph.D. in Mechanical Engineering and a Certificate of Engineering and Science Education at Clemson University.
+She spent two years as a postdoc in the School of Engineering Education at Purdue University.
+Her current research focuses on understanding and enhancing how students make decisions about their significant and daily study habits from the perspective of self-regulated decision-making theory, as well as using institutional data to study students’ curricular progress and pathways.
+She is particularly interested in how these pathways vary by race, gender, socioeconomic status, and engineering discipline.
 Dr. Orr has been active in the American Society for Engineering Education (ASEE) since 2006.